What is an organization?

 Your organizations (ownership=self)

 This are your platform’s business entities.
-You currently have one self organization per mode (testmode and livemode).
+You currently have one self organization per mode (testmode and livemode).- Represents your company

 - Only one per mode (for the moment)